gomorizsolt/enzyme-or-react-testing-library/README.md

 ### Observations

 - It is worthwile to mention that `react-testing-library` can be used out of the box without requiring a separate config file, whereas Enzyme needs an adapter which should be in line with React.
-- See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable, as well as being greatly-enhanced with Jest expectors other than the default ones.
+- See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable.
+It greatly enchances Jest's expectors other than the default ones.

 ## Elements